 When it comes to cheap dates near downtown San Diego, it doesn’t get much better than Cafe 222.
 Owner Terryl Gavre realized her dream of opening a restaurant when she sold a screenplay and moved to San Diego in 1992.
 The woman-owned small business has thrived ever since, serving unbeatable breakfast food—such as house-made buttermilk biscuits, pumpkin waffles, and corned beef hash—near Petco Park in San Diego’s Marina district.

-After growing up in Napa and moving through the ranks of San Francisco’s Tartine Bakery, Crystal White opened Wayfarer Bread to serve the local community high-quality, small-batch artisanal bread.
+After growing up in Napa and moving through the ranks of San Francisco’s Tartine Bakery—a crucial spot in the local restaurant industry—Crystal White opened Wayfarer Bread to serve the local community high-quality, small-batch artisanal bread.
 From English muffins to baguettes, to blood orange and almond galettes, to citrus marmalade and pistachio croissants, everything on the menu is excellent.